-- 5.1.3.1 Bullets the following may be utilized to determine the caliber of any fired bullet.
-The condition of the bullet shall determine which steps may be used. - 5.1.3.1.1 Compare the base diameter of the evidence bullet directly with known fired test standards. - 5.1.3.1.2 Measure the base diameter of the evidence bullet using a calibrated measuring device and compare this measurement with known measurements published in reference literature. - 5.1.3.1.3 Determine the number and widths of the land and groove impressions and compare to Table 6 of the Appendices section of the AFTE Glossary, 4th edition.
-This table provides nominal caliber only. - 5.1.3.1.3.1 Nominal caliber may be calculated using the following formula:
+- 5.1.3.1 Bullets - the following may be utilized to determine the caliber of any fired bullet.
+The condition of the bullet shall determine which steps may be used. - 5.1.3.1.1 Compare the base diameter of the evidence bullet directly with known fired test standards. - Measure the base diameter of the evidence bullet using a calibrated 5.1.3.1.2 measuring device and compare this measurement with known measurements published in reference literature. - 5.1.3.1.3 Determine the number and widths of the land and groove impressions and compare to Table 6 of the Appendices section of the AFTE Glossary, 4th edition.
+This table provides nominal caliber only. - Physical characteristics of the evidence bullet, such as weight, bullet 5.1.3.1.4 shape, composition, nose configuration, and number and placement of cannelures, may aid in caliber determination. - Slugs the following may be utilized to determine the gauge of a fired slug.
+5.1.3.2 The condition of the slug shall determine which steps may be used.